 WTHL is a substantial shareholder of the Company.
 WTHL is also an associate of Messrs.
-Cheng Wai Chee, Christopher, Cheng Wai Sun, Edward and Cheng Man Piu, Francis (who are Directors) under Chapter 14A of the Listing Rules in view of the fact that WTHL is a 30%-controlled company held indirectly by the trustee of a trust of which these Directors are beneficiaries.
-Therefore, the above transactions with Winshine under the 2019 Operating Agreement and 2019 Licence Agreement constitute continuing connected transactions for the Company under Chapter 14A of the Listing Rules.
+Cheng Wai Chee, Christopher, Cheng Wai Sun, Edward and Cheng Man Piu, Francis (who are Directors) under Chapter 14A of the Listing Rules in view of the fact that it is a 30%-controlled company held indirectly by the trustee of a trust of which these Directors are beneficiaries.
+Therefore, the transactions contemplated under the 2022 Operating and Licence Agreements constituted continuing connected transactions for the Company under Chapter 14A of the Listing Rules.

-The total fees of HK\$0.035 million received by the LP Singapore and LP Hong Kong under the 2019 Operating Agreement and 2019 Licence Agreement for the year ended 31 December 2022 is within the annual cap of HK\$0.2 million for 2022 as set out in the Company's announcement dated 7 January 2019.
+The total fees received by LP Singapore and LP Hong Kong under the 2022 Operating and Licence Agreements for the year ended 31 December 2023 was HK\$4.3 million which was within the 2023 annual cap of HK\$4.9 million as set out in the Company's announcement dated 6 September 2023.

-(iii) On 13 May 2021, Begin Land Limited ("Begin Land"), a wholly-owned subsidiary of the Company, accepted the offer made by Wing Tai Corporation Limited ("WTC") in relation to the leasing of the premises located at Suites 1502-5, 15th Floor, AXA Tower, Landmark East, 100 How Ming Street, Kwun Tong, Kowloon, Hong Kong (the "Premises") for a fixed term of three years commencing from 16 May 2021 and ending on 15 May 2024 (both day inclusive) (the "Offer").
+(ii) On 13 May 2021, Begin Land Limited ("Begin Land"), an indirect wholly-owned subsidiary of the Company, accepted the offer made by Wing Tai Corporation Limited ("WTC") in relation to the leasing of the premises located at Suites 1502-5, 15th Floor, AXA Tower, Landmark East, 100 How Ming Street, Kwun Tong, Kowloon, Hong Kong for a fixed term of three years commencing from 16 May 2021 and ending on 15 May 2024 (both day inclusive) (the "Offer").